Workshops: Torridon Masterclass

 Wherever possible we will spend our time in the field, so with the exception of meals which are organised around the key times of sunrise and sunset you will be out from pre-dawn to post sunset.
 The course will start around 1300 hours on the commencement date so you should try to be at the hotel at this time for an introductory meet up.
 It is my intention to continue right through until around 1700 hours on the final day of the course.
 I make pick ups from Inverness accommodation and/or the train station around 10am on the commencement date for those that need a lift and I return folk to pre-booked overnight accommodation and / or the train station around 19.30 hours on the last day of the course.

-Grade: Easy/Moderate Mostly short duration walks on relatively flat ground but occasional short hill climbs of 100m
+Grade: Moderate Mostly short duration walks on relatively flat ground but occasional short hill climbs of 200 / 300m Terms and Conditions apply.

 A £200.00 Deposit is required to reserve a place on this course.